 Over millennia, the simple torch has morphed from mere functionality to pure form—it’s grown from a simple source of light to a symbol of enlightenment and hope, and a reminder of the renewing power of fire.
 And whether it’s from father to son or Olympic runner to Olympic runner, the concept of “passing the torch” has long stood for the rite of passage, the carrying on of information or talent or responsibility.
 It is the quintessential moment in an apprentice’s practice, the seminal moment when the master hands over the proverbial keys to the shop.

-New York Festivals® is committed to the development and promotion of the next generation of creative talent, and in this spirit created the Torch Awards.
-Each year, we’ll present a new competition for 25-and-unders that explores a creative challenge with real-world potential.
+New York Festivals is committed to the development and promotion of the next generation of creative talent, and in this spirit created the Torch Awards.
+Each year, we’ll present a new competition for 18-27 years olds that explores a creative challenge with real-world potential.
 Five Finalist Teams will be called to New York City to present their work to a live panel of judges—but not before they get the opportunity to polish it during an intensive work session with a very exclusive mentor: a member of the New York Festivals World’s Best AdvertisingSM Executive Jury, some of the most awarded and accomplished chief creative officers on the planet.

 Inclusive Design is a framework for the design of places, things, information, communication and policy to be usable by the widest range of people operating in the widest range of situations without special or separate design.
 Most simply, Inclusive Design is human-centered design of everything with everyone in mind.